 Divyang Women Exempt from Coming to Police Station

 2013 Verma panel recommended that disabled women be exempt from coming to the police station.
-Also, the committee recommends a bunch of steps to ease things for differently abled women.
-No such step ever taken by the judiciary for males who are differently abled.
+Also, the committee recommends a bunch of steps to ease things for differently-abled women.
+No such step was ever taken by the judiciary for males who are differently-abled.

 First Country Report on Disabilities

 - Under different welfare schemes only for women, this report states provisions made in the Twelfth Planning Commission Report.
-Such benefits extends but not limited to, Vocational training and assured employment for women, special rehabilitation services along with care provisions, provision for light work and special wage calculation under MNREGA scheme, Specific health focus for women etc. Question arises, do differently abled men not need care provisions or special wages?
+Such benefits extend but not limited to, Vocational training and assured employment for women, special rehabilitation services along with care provisions, provision for light work and special wage calculation under MNREGA scheme, Specific health focus for women etc. Question arises, do handicapped men not need care provisions or special wages?

 - 1% rebate for disabled women for all National Scheduled Caste Finance Development Corporation (NSFDC) schemes.